 English and Spanish Bluebells

 English bluebells (Hyacinthoides non-scripta) are native to France and England and have been gracing gardens and wooded areas with their beautiful bluish-purple flowers since the early 1500’s.
-These spring delights reach heights of 12 inches and can be planted in the fall for spring bloom.
+These spring delights reach heights of 12 inches (30 cm.) and can be planted in the fall for spring bloom.
 The flowers are fragrant and make a wonderful addition to any cut bouquet.
-An interesting feature of English bluebell is that the flowers are all on the same side of the stalk, and when gravity kicks in the stalk bends in a dainty curve.
+An interesting feature of English bluebell is that the flowers are all on the same side of the stalk and, when gravity kicks in, the stalk bends in a dainty curve.

 Spanish bluebells (Hyacinthoides hispanica) are similar in many ways to English bluebells apart from the fact that they bloom in open areas and are rarely found in woods.
 Spanish bluebell stalks are straight and do not display the curve as seen in English bluebells.
 Spanish bluebells do not have as strong a fragrance as English bluebells either and tend to bloom a bit later.
 Flowers can be blue, pink or white.